AndreaMercatanti/AndreaMercatanti.github.io/index.md

 [comment]: <> (andrea.mercatanti@univr.it)

 # Research interests
-- Causal inference, policy evaluation and applied microeconometrics.
+- Policy evaluation, causal inference.

 # Professional experience
 - 2025-present: Associate Professor of Econometrics at the Dep.t of Statistical Sciences, Sapienza University of Rome, Italy.